The Top Reasons Why People Bully

 Anti-bullying laws are usually written with input from medical reviewers and their professional medical advice, so that the policies are beneficial to all.
 As the law is being drafted, board certified physicians and medical reviewers confirm the efficacy of the proposed policies, while also proposing substantial updates to make the laws and policies more effective.

 Usually, anti-bullying laws are hard to enforce.
-Most of the policy change created by anti-bullying laws actually focuses on prevention and education, usually by cookie setting reject, building a website and other online sources for people dealing with bullying, and implementing anti-bullying training in schools.
+Most of the policy change created by anti-bullying laws focuses on prevention and education, building a website and other online sources for people dealing with bullying, and implementing anti-bullying training in schools.

 What does picking on someone mean?

 To “pick on someone” is an inseparable phrasal verb that means to be mean to someone.
-It can mean to tease someone, or to agitate or annoy them.
+It can signify teasing, agitating, or annoying someone.
 Usually, the goal of picking on someone is to get a rise or reaction out of them.
-This behavior is most commonly seen among kids, when one child picks on another child.
+This behavior is most seen among children, when one child picks on another child.